 The review has highlighted that there is no single solution to challenges in providing after hours emergency care but a range of actions that will be required across the short and long term.
 A broad level of ownership will be needed within the sector to achieve transformative change.

 The tensions and insights discussed in the workshops have been captured under six interconnecting themes that are shown in the causal diagram and are described below.
-More detail can be found in the causal explainer document.
-The full review report will be added to this page soon.
+More detail can be found in the Emergency Care Review report.
 The video below summarises the key findings.

 The Six Themes